Become a Master Gardener

-Who can be a Master Gardener?
+Who can be a Master Gardener Volunteer?

-If you answered “yes” to any of these questions, the Hennepin County Master Gardener Program may be for you!
-Master Gardeners take their knowledge and love of horticulture into the Hennepin County Community and share it with others.
-Volunteers learn while they are volunteering; they also learn by attending required continuing education classes offered by the University of Minnesota, MN Landscape Arboretum and Minnesota Horticultural Society.
-The Master Gardener Program is the perfect way to volunteer your time and talents AND learn more at the same time.
+Volunteers learn while they are volunteering; they also learn by attending monthly continuing education sessions offered by our program, as well as other CE classes available through by the University of Minnesota, MN Landscape Arboretum and Minnesota Horticultural Society.
+The Master Gardener Volunteer Program is the perfect way to volunteer your time and talents AND learn more at the same time.

-How do I become a Master Gardener?
+How do I become a Master Gardener Volunteer?

 • Soils